Skip to main content

 The Census covers a range of workplace issues including:

-• Leadership
+- Leadership

-• Communication and Change
+- Communication and Change

-• Enabling innovation
+- Enabling innovation

-• Wellbeing and Support
+- Wellbeing and Support

-• Flexible Work
+- Flexible Work

-• Working in the APS
+- Working in the APS

-• Retention
+- Retention

-• Performance
+- Performance

-• Unacceptable Behaviour
+- Unacceptable Behaviour

-• Demographics, and
+- Demographics, and

-• Agency position.
+- Agency position.

 There are a number of key highlights for the IGIS results in this year’s APS Employee Census, including:

-• A participation rate of 97%, which is an improvement last year’s 93% and well above the APS Average of 81%.
+- A participation rate of 97%, which is an improvement last year’s 93% and well above the APS Average of 81%.

-• This year’s Census results show that our employees are engaged and passionate about working at IGIS, with 97% indicating they are proud to work at IGIS.
+- This year’s Census results show that our employees are engaged and passionate about working at IGIS, with 97% indicating they are proud to work at IGIS.

-• Of the employees who responded to the survey, 100% indicated they are committed to the agency’s goals and are prepared to go the ‘extra mile’ at work when required.
+- Of the employees who responded to the survey, 100% indicated they are committed to the agency’s goals and are prepared to go the ‘extra mile’ at work when required.

-• IGIS employees also provided favourable reports of their immediate supervisors, including engagement, communication, staff development and managing challenging situations.
+- IGIS employees also provided favourable reports of their immediate supervisors, including engagement, communication, staff development and managing challenging situations.

-A risk assessment undertaken in 2023 rated the Office’s child safety risk as LOW.
+A risk assessment undertaken in 2024 rated the Office’s overall child safety risk as LOW.
 IGIS staff generally have no interaction with children; however, there may be very rare occasions where an IGIS officer works or engages directly with a child or children in the course of their duties.
 Such possible occasions include:

-• An IGIS officer attends an ASIO interview of a minor undertaken under a questioning warrant issued pursuant to the Australian Security Intelligence Organisation Act 1979;
+- an IGIS officer attends an ASIO interview of a minor undertaken under a questioning warrant issued pursuant to the Australian Security Intelligence Organisation Act 1979;

-• A person under the age of 18 applies for employment with IGIS;
+- A person under the age of 18 applies for employment with IGIS;

-• A person under the age of 18 makes a complaint to IGIS regarding an intelligence agency within IGIS jurisdiction; or
+- A person under the age of 18 makes a complaint to IGIS regarding an intelligence agency within IGIS jurisdiction; or

-• An IGIS officer delivers a presentation to university students, some of whom may be under the age of 18.
+- An IGIS officer delivers a presentation to university students, some of whom may be under the age of 18.

-Where appropriate, the Office has mitigations in place to further reduce the risk to child safety.
-These mitigations include multiple officers being present when an interaction is identified to involve a child, activity-specific risk assessments being completed when an activity is identified to involve a child, and officers receiving training on trauma-informed practices when relevant to their work.
-With these mitigations in place, the 2023 annual risk assessment identified that each of the Office’s activities pose a LOW or VERY LOW risk to child safety.
+- Multiple officers being present when an interaction is identified to involve a child, activity-specific risk assessments being completed when an activity is identified to involve a child, and officers receiving training on trauma-informed practices when relevant to their work.

-IGIS will continue to embed child safe initiatives into our culture and work practices, and will undertake an annual risk assessment to identify, evaluate, and manage any risk to child safety in IGIS activities.
+The IGIS will continue to embed child safe initiatives into our culture and work practices, and will undertake an annual risk assessment to identify, evaluate, and manage any risk to child safety in IGIS activities.

 I, Christopher Jessup KC, Inspector-General of Intelligence and Security, establish these procedures under subsection 15 (3) of the Public Service Act 1999 (Cth) (PS Act).